TiezhuSun/AndroidImageRepresentation/README.md

-# AndroidImageRepresentation
+# Android Image Representation based Malware Detection

 This Repository is for Android Malware Detection based on Image Representation.

-For more technical details, please refer to our A-Mobile '21 paper:
+For more technical details, please refer to our A-Mobile '21 / ASEW '21 paper:

 "Android Malware Detection: Looking beyond Dalvik Bytecode"